Serena (Pokémon): Appearances

 Serena first appears in Pokémon X and Y as one of the two protagonists that can be played as, alongside the male protagonist Calem.
-She begins her Pokémon journey, receiving either a Chespin, Fennekin, or Froakie as her Starter Pokémon, with the goal of collecting all eight badges in the Kalos region and defeating the Elite Four to become the Pokémon Champion of the region.
+She begins her Pokémon journey, receiving either a Chespin, Fennekin, or Froakie as her Starter Pokémon, with the goal of collecting all eight badges in the Kalos region and defeating the Elite Four to become the Pokémon League Champion.
 She has various friends, including Calem, who also gets one of the Starter Pokémon, as well as Tierno, Trevor, and Shauna, who all serve as her rivals.
 Throughout her Gym Badge journey, she also deals with the villainous Team Flare, led by Lysandre, and must stop him from getting the power to destroy those who oppose his vision of the world.
 She also captures either of the legendary Pokémon Xerneas or Yveltal, depending on if they played the X or Y version of the game.
-She eventually fights the Elite Four, including the Champion Diantha, before finally defeating her.
+She eventually fights the Elite Four, including the Kalos League Champion Diantha, before finally defeating her.
 If the player chooses to play as Calem instead, Serena takes the role of a rival.

 Serena also appears in the Pokémon anime series, where she acts as a travelling companion of Ash Ketchum in Pokémon the Series: XY.
 Prior to the start of the series, she met Ash at Professor Oak's Summer Camp in her youth, where he helped her recover after she was startled by a wild Poliwag.
 Due to this, she developed a crush on him, even though he never notices.
 She eventually recognizes him on a television broadcast during the series, and she meets up with him, though he does not initially remember her.
-Throughout the series, Serena has a goal of participating in Pokémon Showcases, female-only beauty-pageant-like competitions, to become the "Kalos Queen", a title for the best Pokémon Performer.
-At the end of the series, she leaves for Hoenn, kissing Ash before departing.
+Throughout the series, Serena has a goal of participating in Pokémon Showcases, female-only beauty-pageant-like competitions, to become the "Kalos Queen", a title for the best Pokémon Performer in the Kalos region.
+At the end of the series, she leaves for Hoenn, kissing Ash on the lips before departing.
 She later reappears in Pokémon Ultimate Journeys: The Series and briefly reunites with Ash before parting ways again.

 She appears alongside Calem as a collectible trophy in Super Smash Bros. for Nintendo 3DS and Wii U, and later has her hat be an alternate costume for the Pokémon Jigglypuff in Super Smash Bros.
 Ultimate.
 A counterpart to the character, named Yvonne with the nickname "Y," appeared in Pokémon Adventures.